domaindrivendev/Swashbuckle.WebApi/README.md

 #### DocExpansion ####

 Use this option to control how the Operation listing is displayed.
 It can be set to "None" (default), "List" (shows operations for each resource), or "Full" (fully expanded: shows operations and their details).

+#### SupportedSubmitMethods ####

+Specify which HTTP operations will have the 'Try it out!' option.
+An empty paramter list disables it for all operations.

 ### Provide your own "index" file ###